 - Only add the frosting to your cake once it has cooled completely.

 Yes, you can make this recipe in two round cake pans instead of a rectangular tin.
 You may need to adjust the baking time depending on the size of your tins.
-Read this blog post to help you better understand how to bake perfect cakes.
-Dont choose a very small tin that would bake a very deep cake and this may result in the cake not rising properly.
+I wrote a post, "How to Tell if a Cake is Done Baking," that will help with any questions you may have!
+Don't choose a very small tin that would bake a very deep cake, as this may prevent the cake from rising properly.

 When it comes to failed bakes, you need to get critical of what could have gone wrong.
-This recipe starts by beating the oil, butter, and sugar - before adding the eggs make sure your mixture looks like the photos in this post.
-Also, be sure the self-raising flour hasn't expired, that the temperature of your oven is accurate, that you have used a similar-sized baking tin, and take you have only removed the cake from the oven once a toothpick inserted into the center of the cake has come out clean.
+This recipe starts by beating the oil, butter, and sugar.
+Before adding the eggs, make sure your mixture looks like the photos in this post.
+Also, be sure the self-raising flour hasn't expired, that your oven temperature is accurate, that you have used a similar-sized baking tin, and that you have only removed the cake from the oven once a toothpick inserted into the centre of the cake comes out clean.

 📖 Recipe